Do You Get a Better Night's Sleep on a Queen Mattress?

 Sleeping comfortably is about more than a mattress’s materials and construction, and it’s not limited to support and comfort.
 While all of these will factor into a good night’s sleep, so will mattress size.
 For couples in particular, as well as bigger adults, a queen-size mattress offers extra length and width for better sleep.

 Best Queen Size Mattresses

-Queen mattresses are considered the standard adult bed in homes, hotel rooms, and apartments alike.
-Whether you’ve just moved in with a partner, want extra space for co-sleeping with your pet, or enjoy sprawling out yourself, a Queen bed offers an extra six inches of width on average.
-That being said, the fact that Queen […]
+Mattress Nerd consulted Dr. Suzanne Gorovoy to ensure that this article met our editorial standards Queen mattresses are considered the standard adult bed in homes, hotel rooms, and apartments alike.
+Whether you’ve just moved in with a partner, want extra space for co-sleeping with your pet, or enjoy sprawling out yourself, a Queen bed offers an […]